SimpleSoftwareIO/simple-sms/docs/en/README.md

 >The `queue` method will fallback to the `send` method if a queue service is not configured within `Laravel.`

+#### Pretend

+The `pretend` method will simply create a log file that states that a SMS message has been "sent."
+This is useful to test to see if your configuration settings are working correctly without sending actual messages.

+    SMS::pretend('simple-sms::welcome', $data, function($sms) {
+        $sms->to('+15555555555');
+    });

+You may also set the `pretend` configuration option to true to have all SMS messages pretend that they were sent.

+    `/app/config/simplesoftwareio/simple-sms/config.php`
+    return array(
+        'pretend' => true,
+    );

 #### Receive

 Simple SMS supports push SMS messages.
 You must first configure this with your service provider by following the configuration settings above.